 Signposting and Storytelling are two of the four pillars underpinning the Apprenticeships Ambassadors Network (AAN).
-Here we show you how apprentices in the SW-YAAN share their apprenticeship stories with young people, their parents, carers and teachers, through a variety of live and virtual events.
-Read more about the YAAN here and the SW-YAAN here.
+Here we show you how apprentices in the SW-AAN share their apprenticeship stories with young people, their parents, carers and teachers, through a variety of live and virtual events.
+Read more about the AAN here and the SW-AAN here.

-How the SW-YAAN work with local school and college students
+How the SW-AAN work with local school and college students

-How local schools can book the SW-YAAN for students
+How local schools can book the SW-AAN for students

 The apprenticeships careers agenda